 - Information Technology in Healthcare

-So with that, let’s dig into how the assessment is structured and aligned to the standards.
+So with that, let’s dig into how the certificate is structured and aligned to the standards.

-How Is the National Health Science Assessment Structured?
+How Is the National Health Science Certificate Structured?

 To keep up with testing standards, questions appear in four formats: